JuliaLang/Pkg.jl/docs/src/creating-packages.md

 It is sometimes desirable to be able to extend some functionality of a package without having to unconditionally take on the cost (in terms of e.g. load time) of adding an extra dependency.
 A *glue package* is a file that gets automatically loaded when some other set of packages are loaded into the Julia session.
+This is very similar to functionality that the external package Requires.jl used to provide, but which is now aviable directly through Julia.

 A useful application of glue packages could be for a plotting package that should be able to plot objects from a wide variety of different Julia packages.